DANS-KNAW/dans-datastation-architecture/docs/data-vault-storage-root.md

 OCFL can be extended with additional metadata and functionality.
 The DANS Data Vault uses the following extensions:

-* [Object Version Properties]{:target=_blank} - This extension defines a way to specify properties for each version of an object.
+* [Object Version Properties]{:target=_blank} - This extension defines a way to specify custom properties for each version of an object.
 * [Property Registry]{:target=_blank} - This extension defines a registry for properties that can be used in the Object Version Properties extension.
 * [OCFL Packaging Format Registry]{:target=_blank} - This extension defines a list of packaging formats.
 Packging formats specify the internal structure of an archived dataset version export.